 North Carolina General Statute (NCGS) § 14-458 recognizes computer trespassing as an offense.
 You can commit computer trespass through a variety of acts, including:

 - Removing, altering or disabling computer data or programs

 Computer trespass begins as a class 3 misdemeanor.
 In North Carolina, this results in a maximum of 20 days in jail.
 If your activity results in up to $2,500 in damages, your offense becomes a class 1 misdemeanor, which is punishable by up to 120 days in jail.
 If the damages are in excess of $2,500, your offense is classified as a class I felony, which is punishable by up to one year of incarceration.

 The Statute of Limitations and Possible Defenses for Computer Crimes

 There is not a statute of limitations for felony-level North Carolina computer crimes.
 This means regardless of when your actions occurred you can face prosecution.
 If your offense was a misdemeanor, the statute of limitations is two years.

 Most internet crimes require intent for you to be convicted.
 You cannot get in trouble simply for stumbling into the wrong part of the internet.
 An experienced lawyer will be able to analyze your case, and provide you with your best defense options.

 Facing Charges for an Internet Scam?
 Contact Us Today for Help

 The internet has made it easier than ever to communicate with each other.
 Unfortunately, it has also made it easier to misunderstand others’ actions and words.
 Make sure you don’t pay the price for an unintentional misunderstanding.
-Call an experienced white-collar crime attorney from Randall & Stump, PLLC if you’re facing charges for a computer crime in the Charlotte area.
+Call an experienced white-collar crime attorney from Randall & Stump, Criminal Defense Attorneys if you’re facing charges for a computer crime in the Charlotte area.